unstun/pathplan/README.md

 # Path Planning Scaffold

-Python scaffold for benchmarking three Ackermann path planners under a consistent robot model (strict minimum turning radius and oriented rectangular footprint).
+Python scaffold for benchmarking Ackermann path planners (Hybrid A*, DQN-guided Hybrid A*, Artificial Potential Field, and kinodynamic RRT*) under a consistent robot model (strict minimum turning radius and oriented rectangular footprint).
 Built to be hackable, lightweight, and fair for research experiments.

 ## Why use this scaffold